OllyButters/HDS-plumber/README.md

 external APIs we started with (space and Covid-19).

+**Example answers to exercises 4,5,6 are in this repo - do not look at them unless you are stuck, I want you to write your own versions.**

 ## Exercise 4 - Write a plumber function to use gapminder data to show population of the UK in 1982

 The gapminder library has data on countries every 5 years 1952-2007.
 To look at it run